XCSoar/XCSoar/XCSoarV4-README.txt

 XCSoar also produces audio messages when turning turnpoints to indicate when the glider is in the turnpoint sector.
 This makes the sound of a camera shutter.

+Sounds are now in three categories:
+- Audio vario
+- Task sounds (beeps on entering/leaving circling, final glide warning, turnpoint notification)
+- Mode sounds (user interface sounds when turning on/off options)

+All are switchable and settings are saved in registry.

+Master volume and audio vario deadband also settable.
+The deadband is a soft volume adjustment around zero.

 ============================================================================